DSpace/RestContract/authentication.md

 ## Log in as

-For any request, an `x-on-behalf-of` header can be included.
+For any request, an `X-On-Behalf-Of` header can be included.
-If the user is authorized to use this header (the user is an admin and login as is allowed), the request will be processed using the account of the provided user
+If the user is authorized to use this header (the user is an admin and login as is allowed), the request will be processed using the account of the provided user.
+Verifying whether the user is authorized to use this header can happen using the "loginOnBehalfOf" [feature](features.md), verified against the site

 Sample request:
 ```
-curl -v "http://{dspace-server.url}/server/api/core/items/1911e8a4-6939-490c-b58b-a5d70f8d91fb" -H "Authorization: Bearer eyJhbG...COdbo" -H "x-on-behalf-of: 028dcbb8-0da2-4122-a0ea-254be49ca107"
+curl -v "http://{dspace-server.url}/server/api/core/items/1911e8a4-6939-490c-b58b-a5d70f8d91fb" -H "Authorization: Bearer eyJhbG...COdbo" -H "X-On-Behalf-Of: 028dcbb8-0da2-4122-a0ea-254be49ca107"
 ```

-The Authorization header remains the same, still linked to the actual admin using the `x-on-behalf-of` header.
+The Authorization header remains the same, still linked to the actual admin using the `X-On-Behalf-Of` header.

 Status codes:
-* 400 Bad Request - if the x-on-behalf-of header doesn't contain a valid EPerson UUID
+* 400 Bad Request - if the X-On-Behalf-Of header doesn't contain a valid EPerson UUID
 * 403 Forbidden - if you are not authorized to act on behalf of the given user
 * Any status code of the functionality being used